 The approval of the Master Facility Improvement Plan in March of 2020 continues to guide capital spending, which are primarily building improvements.
-As noted above, the \$4.7 million increase in construction in progress is due to the ongoing capital projects primarily funded with the issuance of bonds as discussed previously.
-The decrease between fiscal year 2021 and fiscal year 2022 in Building and Improvements of \$.9 million is due to the sale of two buildings.
-The major additions to the building and improvements is the portion of the projects that were completed and placed in service in fiscal year 2023.
-Several construction projects were ongoing as of the end of the fiscal year.
-The increase in equipment of \$1.9 million is largely due to the purchases of instructional equipment primarily funded by grants.
+The \$1.1 million decrease in construction in progress in fiscal year 2024 from fiscal year 2023 is due to assets being placed in service after construction was completed in fiscal year 2024.
+As noted above, the \$4.7 million increase in construction in progress from fiscal year 2023 from fiscal year 2022 is due to the ongoing capital projects primarily funded with the issuance of bonds as discussed previously.
+The major additions to the building and improvements is the portion of the projects that were completed and placed in service in fiscal year 2023 and fiscal year 2024.
+Several construction projects were ongoing as of the end of the fiscal year 2024 as well as fiscal year 2023.
+The increase from fiscal year 2023 from fiscal year 2023 in equipment of \$1.9 million is largely due to the purchases of instructional equipment primarily funded by grants.
 Additional information regarding Capital Assets can be found in Note 4 of the Financial Statements.